Baagsma/PBQA/README.md

 ## Usage
 ### llama.cpp
 For instructions on hosting a model with llama.cpp, see the [following page](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md#quick-start).
-See [caching](#cache) for information on how to cache patterns.
+Optionally, [caching](#cache) can be enabled speed up generation.

 ### Python
 PBQA provides a simple API for querying LLMs.